Public Fleet Electrification

-Seattle Public Schools has a proposed resolution calling for clean energy in all operations, including transportation.
+Seattle Public Schools has passed a resolution calling for clean energy in all operations, including transportation.
 This is complicated by the fact that SPS does not own its own buses, but contracts with First Student.
 These buses are part of a private fleet, and not directly under the school's control.
 The contract is put up for bid, but historically there has been only one bidder.
 Moreover, SPS does own a fleet of vehicles for operating its system, and that fleet should have a plan for electrification.

 The State report on public fleets finds that about 3% of the State's public fleets are electrified; of the light duty vehicles in the fleets, it's about 7%.
 This is based on incomplete inventory, but the study notes that it is "low relative to targets already established."
 About 8% of the vehicles can be electrified cost effectively today; electrifying these vehicles would result in a savings about $38 million, not including the savings from reducing climate warming and improved health outcomes.